Preboarding & onboarding software for frontline teams

 One product.
 Pick your hire volume.

 Every priced plan ships the full platform — SSO, 30-60-90 templates, per-hire history, all of it.
 Plans differ only by hires per month.
-14-day free trial, no card.

 Starter